Comprehensive FAQs For Employers On Hurricanes And Other Workplace Disasters

 South Carolina: Unemployment benefits are reduced by the receipt of vacation pay, retirement pay or similar periodic payment attributable to a former employee’s employment.

-North Carolina: North Carolina’s unemployment statute does not appear to address the handling of paid vacation time, however, the weekly benefit amount for an individual who is partially unemployed will be reduced by the amount of any wages the individual receives in the benefit week in excess of twenty percent (20%) of the benefit amount applicable to total unemployment.
-The North Carolina Wage and Hours Act defines wages to include vacation pay.
+North Carolina: North Carolina’s unemployment statute does not appear to address the handling of paid vacation time, however the weekly benefit amount for an individual who is partially unemployed will be reduced by the amount of any wages the individual receives in the benefit week in excess of twenty percent (20 percent) of the benefit amount applicable to total unemployment and the North Carolina Wage and Hours Act defines wages to include vacation pay.
 Thus, an employee receiving vacation pay may receive benefits if the vacation pay they are receiving would not amount to the benefits they would otherwise receive for total unemployment.